jmboehm/KeplerGL.jl/README.md

 ## Example

-The following code produces the point map above:
+The following code produces a simple point map:

 ```julia
 using KeplerGL, Colors, ColorBrewer